Olympic Photos of the Day - Photos

 Permalink

-Ziwei Ren of China (R) blocks Shaolin Sandor Liu of Hungary during the men's 1000m short track speed skating finals.
+Minjeong Choi of South Korea embraces her coach after winning the silver medal in the women's 1000m short track speed skating event.
 Photo by Richard Ellis/UPI

 License photo